 In the longest game in franchise history, the Rockies beat the Padres, 2-1, in a 22-inning marathon played at Petco Park.
 The game, which ends at 1:31 am, takes 6 hours, 16 minutes to complete, falling one minute shy of San Diego's record for the length of a game, but goes into the team record books for the most innings played to complete a contest.

 After receiving numerous complaints, the Michael Vick “Welcome to the Neighborhood” promotion is dropped by the Kansas City T-Bones, a minor league team in the independent Northern League.
-The May 28th event, which was to feature prison uniforms, spotlights and escape sirens mocking the former Falcons quarterback, who is serving a 23-month sentence in a nearby prison after pleading guilty to federal charges related to dogfighting, will now be used to raise awareness of animal safety and the need for adoptions.
+The May 28th event, which was to feature the home team wearing black and white striped jerseys with their opponent in orange jumpsuit-style uniforms, spotlights and escape sirens mocking the former Falcons quarterback, who is serving a 23-month sentence in the nearby Leavenworth prison after pleading guilty to federal charges related to dogfighting, will now be used to raise awareness of animal safety and the need for adoptions.

 Conor Jackson, needing only a double to complete the cycle, hustles instead to get his second triple of the game.
 The Diamondbacks outfielder's unselfish offensive output helps to pace the club to a 9-0 win over the Padres.

 Beginning with the second pitch of the fifth inning through the seventh pitch of the eighth frame, Bartolo Colon throws 38 consecutive strikes en route to picking up the victory in the A's 6-0 win over the Angels.
-The Oakland starter faces eleven consecutive batters who never see a pitch that is call a balled in the Anaheim contest.
+The Oakland starter faces eleven consecutive batters who never see a pitch that is called a ball in the Anaheim contest.

 A memorable pitching duel between Cliff Lee, who throws 10 innings of scoreless ball against San Francisco, and Matt Cain, who doesn’t give up a run to the Phillies in his nine innings of work, ends with the Giants beating the Phillies, 1-0, in 11 innings at AT&T Park.
 The only run in the extra-inning contest, which takes only two hours and 27-minutes to complete, scores as the result of Melky Cabrera’s one-out RBI single off Antonio Bastardo.